 However, the traditional audio baby monitor is still a popular choice—and you have options.

-Below we break down some of what’s available on many of the top baby monitors, and why you may want to consider them.
+Below we break down the various baby monitor types and why you may want to consider them.

 - Long-range reception

 - Data encryption for added security

 - Portable parent unit — see and hear baby from anywhere in the home

 - Screens are available in various sizes

 - Some models feature pan, tilt and zoom cameras

 - Night vision function — see baby clearly even in the dark

 - Some models have sleep tracking features which help with sleep training and awareness of how your baby sleeps